 When the Oregon Office of Economic Analysis determines that a surplus exists and certifies the kicker percentage, the credit will be claimed on the personal income tax, composite, or fiduciary return filed for the current odd-numbered year.
 The amount of the credit will be based on the tax on the return filed for the prior even-numbered year.
 Taxpayers need to file the prior-year return before they file a current-year return to claim the kicker.
-For example, the kicker credit for the 2019-2021 biennium was claimed on the 2021 return filed in 2022, with the amount based on taxpayers' 2020 tax.
-Taxpayers had to file a 2020 return before they filed a 2021 return to claim the kicker.
+For example, the kicker credit for the 2021-2023 biennium will be claimed on the 2023 return filed in 2024, with the amount based on taxpayers' 2022 tax.
+Taxpayers had to file a 2022 return before they filed a 2023 return to claim the kicker.

 The kicker credit will be disallowed, however, after the prior year return is processed, the kicker will be adjusted on the current year return.